Page last updated March 7, 2016

 - What happens when the list of eligible countries changes in the future?

-It is possible that currently eligible non-sub-Saharan African countries may move to the World Bank UMIC list and become members of the G20 after January 1, 2013.
+It is possible that currently eligible non-sub-Saharan African countries may move to the World Bank UMIC list and become members of the G20.
 Fogarty will not issue a new official Notice each time this happens.
-Applicants should review updates to the World Bank Country and Lending Groups and G20 Members before beginning work on new applications.
+Applicants should review updates to the World Bank Country and Lending Groups and G20 members before beginning work on new applications.

 - The Notice about the change in country eligibility for Fogarty international research training grants states, "This change does not preclude involvement of G20 [upper-middle-income] countries as partners in Fogarty research training programs where the goal is to train scientists from eligible [low- and middle-income countries (LMICs)] and to build research capacity at the LMIC institutions. " What does it mean to be a "training partner"?